Ministers of Finance and Central Bank Governors,

 Since the pandemic started, wealthier countries, including those in the G20, accessed more than $16 trillion in stimulus to support their populations and economies.
 Poorer nations on the other hand did not have such access.
 The G20 needs to take action that enables low and lower-middle income countries to respond to the pandemic and recover from its multiple effects.
 We, thus, call on you to support the following critical measures:

 Collective action is needed to put an end to fossil fuels.
 Fossil fuel subsidies must be reinvested in clean, just, and sustainable energy systems, and green recoveries.
-As a reaction to your February Communiqué, the G20 must commit to concrete plans to phase out fossil fuel subsidies by 2025 or sooner, while providing targeted support to the poorest and most vulnerable.
+As a reaction to your February Communiqué, we strongly believe that the G20 members policy mix toward carbon neutrality and net zero should include a full range of fiscal, market, and regulatory mechanisms including the use of carbon pricing mechanisms and incentives, and phase out fossil fuel subsidies by 2025 or sooner and commit to achieving this objective, while providing targeted support to the poorest and most vulnerable.

-Significant climate adaptation resources should be allocated to rural communities and smallholder farmers, including through IFAD's Enhanced Adaptation for Smallholder Agriculture Programme (ASAP+).
-We also call on the G20 to invest in science and research in order to provide evidence and tools for transforming the global food system, reducing poverty, and improving natural resources and ecosystem services.
-Empowering smallholder farmers now is critical for future resilient and local food systems, and it requires doubling agricultural research investments.
+This must include channeling significant climate adaptation resources to rural communities and smallholder farmers, for example through meeting the International Fund for Agricultural Development’s (IFAD) 12th replenishment and supporting IFAD’s Enhanced Adaptation for Smallholder Agriculture Programme (ASAP+) program.
+Empowering smallholder farmers now is the key to building resilient, local food systems in the future.
+We also call on the G20 to invest in science and research to provide evidence and tools to transform the global food system, reduce poverty, and improve natural resources and ecosystem services, for instance through CGIAR.

 Please listen to us and take action!
 The world is watching.